TheGreatWaves/TheGreatWaves.github.io/content/projects/digital-logic.md

 }
 {{< /highlight >}}
 # Testing
-Correctness is extremely important when developing anything, and ofcourse, chips are no different.
+Correctness is extremely important when developing anything, and ofcourse, components are no different.
 Since they are expected to behave in a predictable manner, it is a no-brainer that testing facilities should be provided.

 Tests can be written using only 7 keywords.
 - `LOAD [chip]` Loads the specified chip.